bdew-hnh/hafen-client/README.md

 * CTRL + G - Grid overlay
 * CTRL + ALT + Left Click - Drop identical items
 * CTRL + Right Click - Transfer identical items between inventory and container

+### Minimap improvements
+* Larger
+* Improved caching
+* Player and party arrows
+* Option to enable dragging
+* Option to show grid and view radius
+* Option to show boulders
+* Option to show all players (taken from romovs client)
+* Option to show arrows (for those tired loosing them when hunting)
+* Hold middle mouse button to drag
+* CTRL + Middle button to center on player

+*Partially based on work by k-t and romovs*

 ### Running